watusi/jquery.mobile.simultaneous-transitions/README.md

 ### Complementary Transitions

 These are transitions which are not included in jQuery Mobile 1.0 or 1.1.
-They complement these transitions by providing "missing" transitions which seem logically obvious.
+They complement or round-out these transitions by providing "missing" transitions which seem logically obvious, but are not included in the defaut set of jQuery Mobile transitions.

 - `slideover` Slides *over* the outgoing page, like `slideup` and `slidedown`
+- `slidepushup` *Pushes* the outgoing page up, similar to `slide`.
+- `slidepushdown` *Pushes* the outgoing page down, similar to `slide`

 ### Bonus Transitions